wizzer711/inflex/README.md

 # Inflex.io

-Inflex is a responsive design grid, utilising the power of the **flex** display property.
+Inflex is a mobile-first, responsive design grid - built to utilise the power of the **flex** display property.
 Inflex supports all modern browsers.

 ---